nikhilkumarsingh/content-downloader/README.rst

 -  Clone the repository

 ``$ git clone http://github.com/nikhilkumarsingh/content-downloader``

+-  Install dependencies ``$ pip install -r requirements.txt``

+**Note:** There seem to be some issues with current version of tqdm.
+If you do not get expected progress bar behaviour, try this patch:

+``$ pip uninstall tqdm   $ pip install git+https://github.com/nikhilkumarsingh/tqdm``

 -  In ctdl/ctdl.py, remove the ``.`` prefix from ``.downloader`` and ``.utils`` for the following imports, so it changes from: